Lamar County Vehicle Impound Guide

 Act Immediately

-Storage fees start accumulating the moment your vehicle is towed.
-Contact the Lamar County Sheriff's Office to determine where your car is and call the lot to determine the fees.
-Every day that passes adds to the total cost.
+Storage fees begin accumulating the moment your vehicle is towed.
+Every day that passes increases the total cost of retrieval.

 After 30 Days

-In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their fees.
-This means they can sell your vehicle to cover the outstanding towing and storage charges.
-Do everything possible to avoid this scenario.
+In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to cover the outstanding fees.

 If You Can't Afford the Fees

-- Contact a family member or friend: Ask for assistance from someone who can help cover the costs.
+- Contact a family member or friend to help cover the costs.

 After Retrieval